Merschel, Lawrence J

-After graduation from Radnor Larry attended Villanova University and joined the Naval Reserve Officers Training, but left school after his second year to enlist in the Army in April, 1966.
+After graduation, Larry attended Villanova University and joined the Naval Reserve Officers Training, but left school after his second year to enlist in the Army in April, 1966.

 Lawrence served with A Company, 1st Battalion, 2nd Brigade of the 101st Airborne Division.
 He began his tour of duty in Vietnam on February 20, 1968.